Sighmantaneous/soc_d-v_project/index.md

 This file generates the horizontal and vertical sync as well as the pixel parameters required to display at 640 x 480 via VGA by using counters to compare to timing parameters vid_on is only on when display is with the visible pixels ( Horizontal 640 and vertical 480) the remaining pixels make up the front(VFP) and back porch( VLIM - (VDISP + VFP + VPW)

 It is an implementation of the following diagram.

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/RasterProcess.png">

-Here is the VGATOP file which is used It is a top level module that combines the clock generator the VgaSync generator, the colourCycle generator and the output pins
+Here is the VGATOP file which is used It is a top level module that combines the clock generator the VgaSync generator, the colourCycle generator and the output pins.
+The only altering I done is just included row and column here as part of colourcycle uut

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153350.png">
- I just included row and column here

 Here is the  main code for my Project .